With flavours you won’t find anywhere else on Earth, this is the taste of real Australia.

 In consultation with Aussie bush tucker specialist Andrew Fielke, we’ve created exclusive menus for our trips that incorporate the native produce that’s sustained Indigenous Australia for millennia.

-Get ready to taste delicious dishes featuring kangaroo, crocodile; lemon myrtle, desert lime, wattle seed and more.
+Get ready to taste delicious dishes featuring kangaroo, emu; lemon myrtle, desert lime, wattle seed and more.

 Our native food tours